christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 Such a redirection might be more tricky than it seems.
 I will precise in this paper the technical constraints and possibilities for the different platforms, in particular Android and IOS.
 This article is true when **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid app.

-#The question to ask : download or open the app ?
+#Asking the question : download or open the app ?

 For a user that has already installed the app, it's quite annoying to ask her to download the app... a button "open the app" will suit better her situation.